DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 draft: false
 ---

-*A quirky space roguelike about a bear in space.*
+**A quirky space roguelike about a bear in space.**

-Rightfully, Beary Arms is an `interstellar`; `planning`; `shoot'em up` rougelike.
+_Rightfully, Beary Arms_ is an `interstellar`; `planning`; `shoot'em up` rougelike.
 Take control of Beary Arms, a space bear, and his comical arsenal of weapons to eliminate  his enemies.
 Plan his route carefully and manage his inventory and Beary will get out alive.
-But be warned, even the smallest of mistakes can lead to Beary's death.
+But bearware, even the smallest of missteps can lead to Beary's grizzly demise.

 {{< gallery caption-effect="fade" >}}